Rush1patel/TicTacToe-C/README.md

 *   **🤝 Draw Game Recognition:** Correctly declares a stalemate when the board is full and no winner emerges.
 *   **🛡️ Input Validation:** Ensures moves are within the 1-9 range and on unoccupied cells, prompting for a retry on invalid input.
 *   **🖥️ Dynamic Board Display:** The console board refreshes after every valid move, clearly showing the current game state.
-*   **💡 Pure C Implementation:** Lightweight, efficient, and all logic is neatly contained within a single `tictactoe.c` source file.
+*   💡 Modular C Implementation:** Well-structured with logic separated into `main.c` (core game loop and program entry), `tictactoe.c` (game functions like board display, move handling, and win/draw logic), and `tictactoe.h` (function declarations and shared definitions), promoting better organization and maintainability.
 *   **🧑‍💻 Player vs. Player:** Designed for two human players sharing the same terminal.

 ---